a-renzini/pygwb/CONTRIBUTING.md

-# Contributing to stochastic_lite
+# Contributing to pygwb

-This page outlines the recommended procedure for contributing changes to the `stochastic_lite` repository.
+This page outlines the recommended procedure for contributing changes to the `pygwb` repository.
 Please read the introduction to [GitLab on git.ligo.org](https://wiki.ligo.org/Computing/GitLigoOrg) before you start.

 This guide is based on the one for lalsuite, available [here](https://git.ligo.org/lscsoft/lalsuite/-/blob/master/CONTRIBUTING.md).